 Safety provisions include a high-strength roll-cage for the lightweight steel body and an FIA-standard racing seat with six-point harness.
 The interior is fitted with a carbon fibre instrument panel with a display and steering wheel designed specifically for GT4 competition.

 The price of the GR Supra GT4 is €175,000 (approximately £151,000), excluding any taxes, customs fees, logistics and other costs.
 In Europe, vehicle sales and customer support is being handled by TMG.
 Email the customer motorsport department on email@example.com for further details and to place your order.

 With its low cost and simple entry requirements, GT4 racing is popular with private race teams globally.
-GT4 cars are primed to race in various continental series, the VLN endurance races at the Nürburgring in Europe, the Michelin Pilot series in the USA and the Super Takiyu series in Japan.
+GT4 cars are primed to race in various continental series, such as the Nürburgring Langstrecken Serie endurance races in Europe, the Michelin Pilot series in the USA and the Super Takiyu series in Japan.

 GR Supra GT4 technical specifications:

 |CHASSIS & BODY||Steel body with FIA-standard high-strength roll-cage, natural fibre composite front splitter and rear wing, 120-litre ATL FT3 safety fuel cell with fast refuelling system, OMP Racing driver’s seat with six-point FIA-standard safety harness|